How to make a Bicycle tyre planter

 Prepare the flower bed

-I am ashamed to say this is how my flower bed looked after all the rain stopped.
+I’m a little embarrassed to admit it, but this is how my flower bed looked once the rain finally eased.

 How to Make a Bicycle Tyre Planter

-Because I have so many succulents, I wanted a large round shallow planter, which proved hard to find.
-So I decided to make my own planters from old bicycle tyres.
-Car tires were too deep for what I had in mind.
-I had these bicycle tyres in my shed and thought they would work perfectly as planters.
-I sprayed the tyres with brown spray paint before I started.
+With so many succulents, I wanted a large, round, shallow planter—which was impossible to find—so I made my own from old bicycle tyres.
+Car tyres were too deep for what I had in mind.
+I pulled a few bicycle tyres from the shed, gave them a coat of brown spray paint, and turned them into planters.

-To open up the tyre I used broken clothes pegs and glued them to the inside of the tyre.
-This just makes it easier to work with.
-The soil will eventually hold the shape.
-The idea was to have a stand-alone planter just placed in among the stones.
-But I also had to stop the soil from running out and causing more weeds to grow in the flower bed.
-To keep the soil in I started by adding a layer of chicken wire to the tyre.
+To hold the tyre open, I glued a few broken clothes pegs around the inside edge—just enough to make it easier to work with until the soil sets the shape.
+I planned a stand-alone planter nestled among the stones, but I also needed to stop soil from escaping and triggering new weeds in the bed.
+To keep everything in place, I added a layer of chicken wire inside the tyre first.

-To prevent the soil from falling out of the tyre planter I used a piece of old yoga mat at the bottom.
+To prevent the soil from falling out of the tyre planter, I used a piece of an old yoga mat at the bottom.

 These logs give the flowerbed a great and unique look.